ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l2-02-testing_writing_unit_tests.md

 > ## Testing (and fixing!) the code
 >
+> Pair-programme with a partner on these test-driven development tasks.
+Don't hesitate to ask a demonstrator if you get stuck!
+>
 > ### Refactoring
 >
 > First we'll simplify the code by modularising it.
 We'll extract the code that performs a single time step into a new function that can be verified in isolation via a new unit test: